sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 You can set the viewport & user agent, so you can fake testing a site as a mobile device.

 The simplest way is to just add <code>--mobile</code> as a parameter.
-The viewport will be set to 360x640 and the user agent will be Iphone6.
-If you use Chrome it will use the preset Apple iPhone 6 device.
+If you use Chrome it will use the preset Moto G4 device.

 ~~~bash
 docker run --rm -v "$(pwd):/sitespeed.io" sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} https://www.sitespeed.io --mobile